How the Retirement Estimator Works

 - After you start receiving benefits, they will be adjusted for cost-of-living increases.

 - Your estimated benefits are based on current law.
 The law governing benefit amounts may change because, by 2034, the combined trust fund reserves are projected to become depleted – the same as projected last year.
-Payroll taxes collected will be enough to pay only about 77 cents for each dollar of scheduled benefits.
+Payroll taxes collected will be enough to pay only about 79 cents for each dollar of scheduled benefits.

 - Your benefit amount may be affected by military service, railroad employment or pensions earned through work on which you did not pay Social Security tax.